 This summer smoothie bowl I have created with a focus on vitality, protein and fibre.
 The key ingredient here is the Cacao Macadamia Raw Slim & Tone Protein by Amazonia – this stuff has 7.5mg of iron and is 76% protein, which is fantastic for reducing fatigue and boosting energy.

-Incorporating this powder into a smoothie bowl gives it an irresistible nutty chocolate taste, as well as packing it with protein and iron for satiety and energy throughout the day.
+This powder gives the smoothie bowl an irresistible nutty chocolate taste, as well as packing it with protein and iron for satiety and energy throughout the day.

 In my bowl I have:

-- 1 tbsp psyllium husks (optional – but good for digestion of the protein)
+1 tbsp psyllium husks – brilliant for digestion as high in fibre

 You will need:

 1/3 Cup rolled oats (Use coconut flour for the gluten free option)

 Peanut butter, blueberries (no more than 40g), chopped banana for topping (no more than 100g).